gmastrantoni/Spatial-ML-Landslide-Susceptibility/README.md

 ## Objectives

-1. Analyze and prepare landslide records in Centrail Italy.
+1. Analyze and prepare landslide records in Central Italy.
 2. Extracting several predictors for landslide occurrence.
 3. Investigate the relationship between predictors values of stable and unstable points.
 4. Train Gradient-Boosting model to predict locations with high-probability of future slope movements.